 - Respawning Enemies: Enemies will always be reset when returning to a room.

-- Retraux: A NES game complied and released in February/March 2010.
+- Retraux: A NES game released in February/March 2010.
 Good heavens.
+It subsequently led to increased interest in NES homebrews.

 - Sequel Hook: The Big Bad is apprehended, but his cohorts remain at large.